Matter is anything that has weight and occupies space. It exists in three states, namely: solid, liquid and gas.

 1. Dissolution of common salt

-2. Changes in states of matter such as melting of solids, freezing of liquids, evaporation of liquids, liquefaction of gases to solids, sublimation of solids.
+2. Changes in states of matter such as melting of solids, freezing of liquids, evaporation of liquids, liquefaction of gases to solids, and sublimation of solids.

-3. Magnetization and demagnetization of iron nails.
+3. Magnetisation and demagnetisation of iron nails.

-4. Separation of mixture by evaporation, distillation, fractional distillation etc.
+4. Separation of mixture by evaporation, distillation, fractional distillation, etc.

 A chemical change is a change which is not easily reversible and in which new substances are formed.